OptionalRule/optionalrule.github.io/_posts/2024-02-16-revised-exhausted-condition.md

 ## Much Ado about Death Spirals

-Some expres a concern of creating a "Death Spiral" through cumulative injury rules, where penalties lead to further failures in a seemingly endless cycle, is valid yet potentially overstated in the context of these new exhaustion mechanics.
+Some express a concern of creating a "Death Spiral" through cumulative injury rules, where penalties lead to further failures in a seemingly endless cycle, is valid yet potentially overstated in the context of these new exhaustion mechanics.
 The incremental nature of a -1 penalty per level of exhaustion allows for a gradual impact, delaying significant detriment until several levels are accumulated.
 Moreover, mid-level characters possess abilities such as Bardic Inspiration or Aid, offering strategic options to offset penalties.
 Additionally, the game does not operate in isolation; DMs can incorporate downtime for recovery, and players can proactively seek rest, fostering deeper engagement with the game world.
 Thus, while vigilance is necessary to prevent overwhelming challenges, these rules are designed to enrich gameplay, not hinder it.

 ## Conclusion